top of page

-Often I hear ‘I treat everyone the same’ and it doesn’t seem to get the response that I expect.
+Often, I hear the phrase, “I treat everyone the same,” but it doesn’t seem to yield the response I expect.
 And why would it?
-The first part of the puzzle is to recognise that each generation brings a different skill set and then adopting different approaches will unlock interest, involvement and contribution.
-Seeing each member of your team as an individual rather than an “age group specific member" will accelerate building understanding and rapport.
+The first part of the puzzle is recognising that each generation brings a unique skill set.
+Adopting different approaches will unlock interest, involvement, and contribution.
+Seeing each team member as an individual rather than an “age group specific member” will accelerate understanding and rapport.

-1. Implement "Mutual Mentorship"Traditional mentorship usually goes one way (top-down).
+Traditional mentorship usually flows one way (top-down).
 Mutual mentorship levels the playing field.

 • The Concept: Pair a senior leader with a junior employee.
 The senior leader shares career navigation and industry history, while the junior employee provides insights on emerging tech, social trends, or digital platforms.